 - Bald eagles nests would be monitored every spring through the completion of all construction.
 The project area would continue to be monitored during the upcoming years to ensure that no new nests would be impacted by Project construction. - Similar to eagle surveys, there would be raptor nest surveys completed in the spring of the year preceding construction within or near any affected wooded areas. - Additional mussel surveys are being considered for Project footprint areas to verify whether impacts to mussel resources would be substantial.
-This would include determining presence of the black sandshell, mapleleaf and Wabash pigtoe mussels. - To the extent practicable, vegetation clearing activities would be done so as to avoid affecting nesting individuals. - To the extent practicable, tree clearing on forested land would occur during the winter months in order to not impact listed bird species during their nesting and rearing periods.
+This would include determining presence of the black sandshell, mapleleaf and Wabash pigtoe mussels. - To the extent practicable, vegetation clearing activities would be done so as to avoid affecting nesting individuals. - To the extent practicable, tree clearing on forested land would occur during the winter months in order to not impact listed bird or bat species during their nesting and rearing periods. - A monitoring plan would be prepared that would include procedures on survey for identifying invasive species, treatment plans, and follow-up surveys to confirm that treatments are effective. - Monitoring would be completed on an annual basis in accordance with the OMRR&R and adaptive management plan.